joelparkerhenderson/ways-of-working/doc/focus/index.md

 Focus can be improved via mindfulness meditation and breathing exercises.

+Focus can be improved via good exercise, good sleep, and good nutrition.

 Focus can be improved via occasional breaks.

 Try the Pomodoro technique.
 Set a timer so you do 25 minutes of focused work, then set a timer so you do 5 minutes of break.
 After four rounds, set a timer so you do a longer break of 30 minutes.